Master Class on the Murray

 • Larry O’Connor – Regional School of Business, Mildura

-Master Class Lecturers for 2010 have included Professor Carol Adams (Acting Dean, Faculty of Business, Economics and Law, La Trobe University) and Professor Neale O’Connor (The University of Hong Kong).
+Master Class Lecturers for 2010 have included Professor Carol Adams (Acting Dean, Faculty of Law and Management, La Trobe University) and Professor Neale O’Connor (The University of Hong Kong).
 The lectures are popular with students and the community alike, drawing large and enthusiastic audiences.

 Margaret Burrell (Bachelor of Business student) says ‘The calibre of people presenting offers great insight into the role of management in business, the community sector, and local government.
 As a management major student at Mildura, I found the presenters brought to life concepts of management we have encountered in our theory work.’